Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 is reserved for those who are called and chosen.
 Again, argue with God if you will, but He set the rules and has the

 However, a study of scripture indicates that God works through the few to bring in the many.
-Jesus' disciples serve
+We see this with Caleb

-For those who have been given the faith of Christ, His faith, to believe all this, their lives are now hidden with Christ
+For those who have been given the faith of Jesus—His faith—to believe all this, their lives are now hidden with

-in God.
+Christ in God.
 Notice how Paul reminds believers that they died, meaning they have no life apart from Christ.
-The fact of
+The

-the matter is that Christ is their life; they have no other life.
+fact of the matter is that Jesus is their life; they have no other life.
 And, this life is now hidden with Christ in God.
-Here is

-truly the good news: You have been raised up with Him who is now seated in glory, and when He is manifested, you
+Here is the good news: You have been raised up with Him who is seated now in glory, and when He is manifested,

-too will be manifested with Him in glory.
-This is the promise of life, eonian life, and our hope or expectation, which
+you too will be manifested with Him in glory.
+This is the promise of life, eonian life, and our hope or expectation,

-is a better word.
-Hope to the world is a should happen, a could happen, a maybe it might happen, a desire for it to
+which is a better word.
+Hope to the world is a should happen, a could happen, a maybe it might happen, a desire

 expectation in Christ is absolute and without question or doubt.
 Expect it!
 Glory is coming!